Professional Counseling and Supervision—Specialist in Education (Ed.S.)

-The Ed.S. degree is designed for graduate students with a master's degree in counseling who desire further specialization as professional counselors and a higher level of competence in their work settings.
+The Ed.S. degree is designed for graduate students with a master's degree in counseling, or very closely related degree, who desire further specialization as professional counselors and a higher level of competence in their work settings.
 The degree consists of 27 semester hours after completion of the master's degree.

 Admission requirements include:

 - Master's degree in counseling or very closely related field